50 Ways Thanksgiving Foods Have Changed in the Last 50 Years

 We've become obsessed with hybrid desserts, but even before the Cronut, there was the cherpumple in 2009.
 Sometimes called a piecaken, this fever dream of home cook Charles Phoenix is a three-layer cake in which each layer is stuffed with a different pie (apple, pumpkin, and cherry).
 Though it's unclear how many people successfully made this creation, he pretty much broke the Internet with its invention.

 America eats a lot more turkey than it used to.
 Turkey consumption is up 104 percent since 1970, according to the University of Illinois Extension.

 Bigger turkeys seem to lead to greater food waste.
 Some reports indicate that Americans toss more than 1/3 of all turkey meat annually.

-With the rise of turkey as a health conscious alternative to beef (we’re looking at you, turkey burger), the poultry is no longer reserved just for holidays.
-Whereas 50% of turkey consumed in 1970 was during the holidays, in 2013 that number was down to 29%.
+With the rise of turkey as a health-conscious alternative to beef (we're looking at you, turkey burger), the poultry is no longer reserved just for holidays.
+Whereas 50 percent of turkey consumed in 1970 was during the holidays, that number was down to 29 percent in 2013.

-The meteoric rise in popularity of Pinterest in the 2000s (it launched in 2001) has inspired Americans to create cuter than ever tablescapes and try more exotic riffs on traditional favorites (see: Sticky Rice Stuffing).
+The meteoric rise in popularity of Pinterest in the 2000s (it launched in 2001) has inspired Americans to create cuter than ever tablescapes and try more exotic riffs on traditional favorites.
 With a world of creative, one-of-a-kind recipes to Pin, the social media site has become a haven for people looking to jazz up holiday recipes and try something new.

 Instagram has certainly changed the way we share what we eat, but has it changed the way we eat as well?
 Almost certainly.
 These days, we always have an eye on presentation, so the desire to create (and later photograph) deliciously stunning foods has drastically increased.